ABDUL-Malik897/Library-Management-System/README.md

 ## /user/subscription-details/{id}

-GET: Get a user subscription detail by their ID:
+GET: Get a user subscription detail by their ID

     >> Data of subscription
     >> Valid till?
     >> Fine if any?